OSGeo/PROJ/docs/source/community/rfc/rfc-5.rst

 current state, we could have a somewhat inconsistency between users relying on the proj-datumgrid, proj-datumgrid-[world,northamerica,oceania,europe] packages of mostly NTv2 and GTX files, and what is shipped through the CDN.
-Maintaining two repositories is also a maintaince burden in the long term.
+Maintaining two repositories is also a maintenance burden in the long term.

 It is thus desirable to have a single source of truth, and we propose it to be based on the GeoTIFF grids.